PPC Management South Africa: What Good Management Looks Like

 What is the clearest sign that PPC management is strong?

 Usually it is the quality of the reasoning, not just the quality of the dashboard.
-A strong manager can explain what traffic is worth buying, what traffic is being excluded, what is being tested, and how those choices connect to qualified leads or revenue rather than only to platform metrics.
+A strong manager can explain what traffic is worth buying, what is being excluded, and what is being tested.

-Is PPC management only about Google Ads?
+Is PPC management limited to Google Ads?

-Not always.
-Google Ads is often the main paid-intent channel, but PPC management can also involve remarketing and other paid-click environments.
-The key point is that the same discipline should apply across channels: good intent control, useful reporting, smarter budget allocation, and landing-page alignment.
+No. Google Ads is often the main paid-intent channel, but PPC management can also involve remarketing and other paid-click environments.

 Why do some PPC accounts spend money without creating real progress?

-Usually because the system is being managed too narrowly.
+Often because the system is being managed too narrowly.
 Search terms may be weak, tracking may be incomplete, the landing page may be underperforming, or the business may be measuring raw enquiries instead of lead quality.
-Good PPC management is meant to prevent exactly that kind of hidden waste.

 Share this article